ararati/glassofcode.com/content/posts/preventing-memory-leaks-in-js.md

 ```

 ### Timers and Intervals
 The next obvious case of memory leaking is not removing the timers or intervals when work is done.
-Moreover, this kind of issue can be not only the reason of memory leaking but also leaking other resources, depepnds on your interval function.
+Moreover, this kind of issue can be not only the reason for memory leaking but also the leaking of other resources, depending on your function.
 ```javascript
 const intervalId = setInterval(intervalListener, 1000);
 // if you forget to call clearInterval(intervalId), function “intervalListener” keeps running